I beg to move,

 My second point is that the human rights abuses concern not only Iranian but British citizens.
 Two people have already been mentioned today, but there is a third British citizen detained in Iran on spurious charges.
 Four Americans have been released since 2016, following the Iranian nuclear agreement, as part of a prisoner swap, but nothing similar has occurred for British citizens.
 Nazanin Zaghari-Ratcliffe and Kamal Foroughi have already been mentioned, but there is a third person, a 50-year-old lady named Roya Nobakht.
 She is an Iranian-British housewife who was put in prison after she returned to Iran in 2013 to visit her family.
 Two weeks after she arrived in the country, she flew to the city of Shiraz and was arrested by cyber police at the airport.
 Her crime, it seems, was that, while living in the UK, she had posted on Facebook that Iran was too Islamic.

 The Iranian Government put her in prison and accused her of insulting Islamic sanctities, a crime that carries the death penalty.
 In June 2014, she was tried by branch 28 of the revolutionary court, and sentenced to 20 years in prison, later reduced to five years.
 Like others, she is in poor health; she has frequent seizures and has collapsed in her cell after being denied access to medication for depression.
 There is a fourth Briton, whose name we do not know.
-We are not talking just about human rights for citizens of Iran, but for British citizens.
+We are talking about human rights not just for citizens of Iran, but for British citizens.

 I would like the hon.
-Gentleman’s comments on what British businesses should be worried about in trading with Iran—particularly their employees going to Iran—if the Iranians are examining people’s social media in the way he has described?
+Gentleman’s comments on what British businesses should be worried about in trading with Iran—particularly their employees going to Iran—if the Iranians are examining people’s social media in the way he has described.
 What is the potential risk to them?

 That is a good question.
 It is a huge risk for employees of British companies, or other companies working in Iran.
 Their media profiles and social media posts can be examined for any evidence of what the Iranian regime may wish to hold against them, or indeed their company.
 They may find themselves in some ways hostages to the trading activities of their companies.
 That is a great problem, but I believe that, as the right hon.
 Gentleman has said, we should not relegate human rights in favour of trade deals.
 That remains a great concern.